 Do you have more ideas and tips on how to be the Hostess with the Mostess?
 Let us know in the comments below!

-PS: If you’re just starting the search for your new home, here’s a video to help get you on the right track!
-We also put a list together to lighten your load and make your moving day easier.
+PS: We also put a list together to lighten your load and make your moving day easier.